sciZer0/7/v/README.md

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-By the way, endless increasing decentralization — endless increasing of the number of nodes — must never be the goal, decentralization is just a tool that should be sufficient to reach permissionlessness and extreme sustainability – and instead, exactly permissionlessness and extreme sustainability, both these ones together, are the goal.
+By the way, endless increasing decentralization — endless increasing of the number of nodes — must never be the goal, decentralization is just a tool that should be sufficient to reach permissionlessness and high sustainability – and instead, exactly permissionlessness and high sustainability, both these ones together, are the goal.

-Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining extremely-decentralized, extremely-democratic and extremely-sustainable (secure).
+Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining highly-decentralized, highly-democratic and highly-sustainable (secure).

 The Vote blockchain ideally solves this problem from day one.